 How to Hike Sarrail Ridge Via Rawson Lake in Kananaskis

-The views, in particular from Sarrail Ridge, are stunning, but you’ll have to put in plenty of work to get them.
-A climb up from Rawson Lake crosses prime grizzly habitat and is a bit of a slog up a steep avalanche shoot.
+The views, particularly from Sarrail Ridge, are stunning, but you’ll have to put in plenty of work to get them.
+A climb up from Rawson Lake crosses prime grizzly habitat and is a bit of a slog up a steep avalanche chute.

 Rawson Lake & Sarrail Ridge Hike (via Rawson Lake)